HOW TO DRAIN THE SRINKLER SYSTEM BASEMENT PIPE

 Vacuum Breaker

-Draining the Basement Pipe Before the System has been Winterized
+Step #3A – Draining the Basement Pipe Before the System has been Winterized

-Open the Testcocks to Create Air Flow
+Before Draining the Basement Pipe – Open the Test Cocks to Create Air Flow

 The test cocks on the vacuum breaker should be in the closed position (perpendicular).
 To open them, use a flathead screwdriver to turn the screws located on the side of each test cock.
 Rotate each screw a quarter turn until the flathead screwdriver line is parallel to the test cocks.
 If you’re unsure, simply turn the screw a quarter turn.
 It is important to open the test cocks because if they remain closed, no water will drain from the basement due to a lack of airflow in the pipes.

-A Little Water May Come Out of the Testcock
+A Little Water May Come Out of the Test Cock

 Please note that a small amount of water may briefly flow from the test cock, which is normal.
 However, if the water continues to flow, you likely haven’t shut off the correct valve in the basement.
 If water is gushing from the test cock, turn it back to a closed position by adjusting it to a 90-degree angle until the water stops.
 Then, go back downstairs and locate the correct shutoff valve for the sprinkler system.